Skip to main content

 Musculoskeletal and Neuropathic Complications

 The feeling of joint stiffness or pain (arthralgia) is another commonly reported risk that goes beyond simple water retention.
-While some is expected, persistent discomfort points to a more complex physiological response.
+While some fluid retention is expected, persistent discomfort points to a more complex physiological response.
 The same processes that promote tissue growth can also lead to complications within the confined spaces of your joints and nerve pathways.

 Systemic risks like insulin resistance and joint pain arise from the complex, body-wide influence of the growth hormone-IGF-1 axis.